Home > Kitchen Knives & Accessories > How Much Should You Spend on Stainless-Steel Flatware?

 Mepra Fantasia Color Flatware

-Striving for 18/10 stainless-steel flatware doesn't mean you can't opt for a fun, colorful set.
-Mepra's cheery Fantasia flatware comes in a variety of colored enamel handles.
+Choosing 18/10 stainless-steel flatware doesn’t rule out the possibility of selecting a colorful set.
+Mepra’s vibrant Fantasia collection comes with a variety of colored enamel handles.

 Zwilling Polished Opus

-Maybe your current flatware set contains knives that aren't fit for anything but butter.
-Consider replacing it with this Zwilling set: The knives are forged for precise sharpness.
-Every piece is, of course, 18/10 stainless steel.
-At $168 for a 45-piece set, the Zwilling Opus line gets you serious bang for your buck (and, as a bonus, it's currently on sale).
+If your current flatware set includes knives that are only effective for butter, consider upgrading to the Zwilling set: the knives are forged for exceptional sharpness.
+Every piece is crafted from 18/10 stainless steel.
+With a price tag of $168 for a 45-piece set, the Zwilling Opus line provides outstanding value (and, as a delightful bonus, it's currently on sale).

-If you want to learn more, please visit our website Round Handle Stainless Steel Cutlery Sets.
+If you're interested in exploring more, please visit our site to view Round Handle Stainless Steel Cutlery Sets.

 Comments